JGiles03/Project-Delta/planning/ideas.md

 ![Lo-fi wireframe](assets/pages%204%20lo-fi%20wireframe.png "Lo-fi wireframe 4")

 ## Stretch Goals
-- AI implemenation - We would use a chatbot to help plan itineraries based on input from the user and results from the api.
+- AI implementation - We would use a chatbot to help plan itineraries based on input from the user and results from the api.
 Culminate that into a structured output.
 - Car service - so you don't have to leave your car with young child inside

-## Technologies

-#### - AI implemenation - We would use a chatbot to help plan itineraries based on input from the user and results from the api.
-Culminate that into a structured output.

 ## Technologies